theopn/dotfiles/README.md

     - `PFX + hjkl` navigates panes (the default `l` is unbound which is `:last-window`)
     - `PFX + C-s` prompts you to send the current pane to a selected window
     - Vi-copy-mode is set, `y` in copy mode yanks the selection -- I do not know what this is not the default since `y` is not bound to anything by default
-    - Dracula themed status bar displaying the current session & window information, CWD, and current command running
+    - Status bar displaying the current session & window information, CWD, and the current command
     - Use `PFX + ?` (list keys) and `PFX + / + <key>` (describe key) for more help

 ### Text editors: